inventaire/inventaire/docs/installation/README.md

 npm install
 ```

-You also may setup the root folder variable:
+You also may setup the root directory variable:

 ```sh
 PROJECT_ROOT=$PWD